Basic Table Tennis Rules Explained

 Rule 2.10 also states that...

-Unless the rally is a let, a player shall score a point if his opponent, or anything his opponent wears or carries, touches the net assembly.
+Unless the rally is a let, a player shall score a point if an opponent, or anything an opponent wears or carries, touches the net assembly.

 This means that if you touch the table tennis net or the net posts whilst the ball is still in play, you lose the point.